jeffpk62/speech-to-text-icp/websockets.md

 While the WebSocket connection remains active, the client can continue to use the connection to send further recognition requests with new audio.
 By default, the service continues to use the parameters that were sent with the previous `start` message for all subsequent requests that are sent over the same connection.

 To change the parameters for subsequent requests, the client can send another `start` message with the new parameters after it receives the final recognition results and `{"state":"listening"}` message from the service.
-The client can change any parameters except for those parameters that are specified when the connection is opened (`model`, `customization_id`, and so on).
+The client can change any parameters except for those parameters that are specified when the connection is opened (`model`, `language_customization_id`, and so on).

 The following example sends a `start` message with new parameters for subsequent recognition requests that are sent over the connection.
 The message specifies the same `content-type` as the previous example, but it directs the service to return confidence measures and timestamps for the words of the transcription.